Introduction

 Why the £100k zone feels harsher than the headline rate

-In practice, this is why a raise, bonus, or benefit increase can feel disappointing in the payslip.
-The gross improvement may still be substantial, but the net result is compressed enough that people actively search for explanations and planning options.
+That is why a raise, bonus, or benefit increase can feel underwhelming on the payslip.
+The gross improvement may still be substantial, but the net result is compressed enough that people actively go looking for explanations and planning options.

 Why pension contributions are often the first review point

-This does not make pension planning automatically correct for everyone.
+That does not make pension planning automatically right for everyone.
 The trade-off is immediate cash flow versus long-term tax efficiency.
-But it is precisely the sort of real-world question a useful UK salary guide should help a reader frame before they talk to payroll, HR, or an adviser.
+But it is exactly the sort of real-world question a useful UK salary guide should help a reader frame before they speak to payroll, HR, or an adviser.

 | Area | What remains true | Why readers search for it | Practical effect |